 About Dr. Robert Pine

-Dr. Robert Pine is a general dentist who has received many awards, and a TMJ Specialist in Orange County with a non-invasive treatment on how to treat TMJ.
+Dr. Robert Pine is a general dentist who has received many awards, and a TMJ Specialist Orange County with a non-invasive treatment on how to treat TMJ Orange County.
 Dr. Pine has been able to address the clenching and grinding which leads to the pain of the TMD/TMJ and more.
 An Alumni of U.S.C.
 School of Dentistry, this non-invasive treatment Dr. Pine created is called Ortho-Stop.
 Fabricated to relieve TMJ pain as well as grinding, and clenching and their correlated symptoms and pain.

 Dr. Pine was born and raised in Southern California and attended U.S.C as an undergraduate and is a proud graduate of the University of Southern California Dental School.
 He has been selected as one of Orange County’s best dentists.